RPM (band): History

 However, in 2002 the original lineup reunited for a very successful tour and live album, MTV RPM 2002.
 The album was a reinterpretation of the successful songs of the 1980s, plus five new tracks, including a Brazilian version of the reality show "Big Brother Brazil", which was considered by the Big Brother world director as the best theme of all the countries involved in the franchise.
 Shortly after, the band split once again because of personal differences.

 In 2011, Paulo Ricardo posted on Twitter that RPM would return.
 The band recorded a new album called Elektra, on two CDs.
 One CD contained remixes – RPM was the first band in Brazil to record a remix of the 80's smash hit "Louras Geladas".
 The record was released in December 2011 with a paradoxical song like an electronic rock album, where the synthesizer has a fundamental place.
 The lyrics were more mature than those of 1980's, with themes like the Elektra complex, night life and seduction and media influence, but there was also a romantic ballad.
 The album was well received.

 The group's "Elektra" tour during 2012 encompassed Brazil and some cities in Argentina.
 In 2013 the band planned to record a DVD of the tour, including tracks from the Elektra album, successful songs from its entire career, and a reinterpretation of Pink Floyd's "Wish You Were Here".

 On 22 June 2019, the band's drummer, Paulo Pagni, died at the age of 61 from pulmonary fibrosis.
+On 15 June 2023, keyboardist Luiz Schiavon, died at the age of 64.

+In June 2024, following a legal dispute between Paulo Ricardo and Fernando Deluqui over the RPM name, the band announced their disbandment but continued to perform until August 2024, when Deluqui began performing under the name "RPM - O Legado", subsequently disbanding RPM.